Skip to main content

 Working

-If you're a business traveler you know that any extra moments of time to get work done are helpful.
-When you arrive early, you'll have time to polish that presentation or answer a few emails.
+If you're a business traveler you know that any extra time to get work done is helpful.
+When you arrive early, you may have time to polish that presentation or answer a few emails.

 Lounging